joepareti54/aws-cdk-rag-solution-0/README.md

 1. **Upload** — A local script pushes PDF documents to an S3 bucket.
 2. **Process** — An S3 event triggers the `document_processor` Lambda, which extracts text, splits it into chunks (1000 chars, 200 overlap), generates embeddings via Bedrock Titan, and writes chunk metadata back to S3.
-3. **Index** — The `index_manager` Lambda builds a FAISS IVFFlat index from the embeddings and stores the index file in S3.
+3. **Index** — The `index_manager` Lambda builds a FAISS IndexFlatIP index from the embeddings and stores the index file in S3.
 4. **Query** — A user POSTs a question to API Gateway.
-The `query_handler` Lambda loads the FAISS index, retrieves the top-k relevant chunks, builds a prompt, and calls Claude 3 Sonnet via Bedrock to generate the answer.
+The `query_handler` Lambda loads the FAISS index, retrieves the top-k relevant chunks, builds a prompt, and calls Claude 4.5 Sonnet via Bedrock to generate the answer.

 All AWS resources are provisioned with AWS CDK.